-Hi, I’m Carl: a mechanical engineer turned software developer turned UX designer.
+Hi, I’m Carl: a mechanical engineer turned software developer turned UX designer and sometimes product manager.
 I like to make cool things and I seek a creative outlet in my work.

 Here’s my resume.
 Check out more about me and my work below...

 I'm a generalist, knowing how to build hardware and software, as well as execute on creative design.
 I excel at collaborating with many roles, including creatives, and serve as an intermediary between these stakeholders.
 I work well on prototyping projects.
 I'm very quick at picking up new skills/technology/etc.